-In contrast to the designated campus or community professionals described above under "Confidential Resources," who are obligated to refrain from revealing confidential information shared within the scope of their privilege, University employees are required to report all sexual misconduct and Title IX Harassment directly to the Title IX Coordinator and Affirmative Action Office or a member of the Institutional Equity Office.
+In contrast to the designated campus or community professionals described above under "Confidential Resources," who are obligated to refrain from revealing confidential information shared within the scope of their privilege, University employees are required to report all sexual misconduct and Title IX Harassment directly to the Title IX Coordinator and Director of Institutional Equity or a member of the Institutional Equity Office.
 Responsible Employees receive annual required training to ensure that they understand their obligations and the resources available to University community members who report such incidents.
-Responsible Employees are required to share with the Title IX Coordinator and Affirmative Action Officer all information they receive or of which they become aware, including the identities of the Parties, if known.
+Responsible Employees are required to share with the Title IX Coordinator and Director of Institutional Equity all information they receive or of which they become aware, including the identities of the Parties, if known.